tiendu/tiendu.github.io/src/content/blog/2025-08-17-statistics-made-practical.md

 ## Correlation Is Not an Explanation

-Suppose A platform finds that days with more deployments also have more incidents.
+Suppose a platform finds that days with more deployments also have more incidents.

 The correlation is real.